orbeon/orbeon-forms-doc/form-builder/section-templates.md

 - nested grids, with or without repeats
 - nested subsections, with or without repeats
 - services and actions (see below)

-When creating a form, the toolbox shows the available sections templates:

-- Global templates, created in `orbeon/library` form.
-- Application templates, created in the current application's `library` form.

 When you click on a given section template, the section is inserted into the form after the currently selected section.
 You can then select a new title for the section.
 It is possible to include a section template more than once.